-PPS SUMMARY RELEVANT SEA TOPICS Scotland's Biodiversity: It's in Your Hands - A Strategy for the Conservation and Enhancement of Biodiversity in Scotland Scotland's Biodiversity is a 25-year strategy to conserve and enhance biodiversity in Scotland.
+PPS SUMMARY RELEVANT SEA TOPICS Biodiversity: It's in Your Hands - A Strategy for the Conservation and Enhancement of Biodiversity in Scotland conserve and enhance biodiversity in Scotland.
 Alongside implementation plans it seeks to address biodiversity themes such as: cross cutting issues; interpretation, communication and education; urban biodiversity; rural biodiversity; marine biodiversity and local delivery.
 Vision: 'It's 2030: Scotland is recognised as a world leader in biodiversity conservation.
 Everyone is involved; everyone benefits.
 The nation is enriched.'
-Aim: 'To conserve biodiversity for the health, enjoyment and wellbeing of the people of Scotland now and in the future.'
+Aim: 'To conserve biodiversity for the health, enjoyment and wellbeing of the people of Scotland now and in the future.' flora and fauna Biodiversity strategy: consultation (June 2022) The vision of the Environment Strategy for Scotland states: 'By 2045 - By restoring nature and ending Scotland's contribution to climate change, our country is transformed for the better - helping to secure the wellbeing of our people and planet for generations to come.'
+To achieve this vision, it is important to focus on collective efforts where: 'Scotland's nature is protected and restored with flourishing biodiversity and clean and healthy air, water, seas and soils.'
+Therefore, the 2022 Biodiversity Strategy consultation formed part of an engagement process with a wide range of stakeholders who have an interest in Scotland's biodiversity, with the objective of ensuring that the new Scottish Biodiversity Strategy will establish and deliver a shared vision for biodiversity.
 Biodiversity, flora and fauna The 2020 Challenge for Scotland's Biodiversity The 2020 Challenge is supplementary to the 'Scotland's Biodiversity: It's in Your Hands' strategy and focuses on how the Scottish Government, its public agencies, Scottish business and others can contribute to the Strategies aims as well as supporting economic growth through protecting biodiversity and harnessing nature.
-Scotland's 2020 Challenge aims to: protect and restore biodiversity on land and in our seas, and to support healthier ecosystems; connect people with the natural world, for their health and wellbeing and to involve them more in decisions about their environment; maximise the benefits for Scotland of a diverse natural environment and the services it provides, contributing to sustainable economic growth.
 Biodiversity, flora and fauna

-PPS SUMMARY RELEVANT FF3 SOMMANI SEA TOPICS Implications Policy themes include protecting all native species and national designations, promoting a diverse natural environment and the maintenance of biodiversity.
+PPS SUMMARY RELEVANT SEA TOPICS Scotland's 2020 Challenge aims to: protect and restore biodiversity on land and in our seas, and to support healthier ecosystems; connect people with the natural world, for their health and wellbeing and to involve them more in decisions about their environment; maximise the benefits for Scotland of a diverse natural environment and the services it provides, contributing to sustainable economic growth.
+Relevance to STPR2 Policy themes include protecting all native species and national designations, promoting a diverse natural environment and the maintenance of biodiversity.
 STPR2 should seek to review the environmental impact of Scotland's strategic transport network on Biodiversity, Flora and Fauna at a national, regional and local level.
 This should include identifying and assessing impacts on national designations.
 This will result in aims and objectives into how to best protect these assets.
 N/A Scottish Soil Framework (2009) The Scottish Soil Framework sets out the vision for soil protection in Scotland.
 It acknowledges the multiple functions of soils and includes a vision that soils be recognised as a vital part of our economy, environment, and heritage, and be safeguarded for existing and future generations.
 It notes that while Scotland's soils are generally in good health, they face two significant pressures: climate change and the loss of organic matter.
 Aim: 'Promote the sustainable management and protection of soils consistent with the economic, social and environmental needs of Scotland'.
 Vision: 'soils are recognised as a vital part of our economy, environment and heritage, to be safeguarded for existing and future generations'.
 Soil